pragarchitect/pragarchitect.github.io/_pages/about.md

 Hi, I’m Marcel Schutte — a passionate solution architect from the Netherlands with a strong focus on pragmatic design, software architecture, and knowledge sharing.

 I work at Sogeti, one of the leading IT companies in the Netherlands, where I’m part of a vibrant Java community.
-Within this group, I’m responsible for all education and training initiatives, helping developers grow their skills and stay future-ready.
+Here I help clients with a wide range of architectural challenges - from designing future-proof systems to aligning IT with business goals.

-Outside of my role at Sogeti, I regularly speak at conferences like Devoxx, TEQNation, and AppDevCon.
-My talks focus on solution architecture, Java ecosystems, and the growing impact of AI on our work as architects and tech leaders.
+Outside of my role at Sogeti, I regularly speak at conferences like Devoxx, TEQNation, and JFall.
+My talks focus on software architecture and the growing impact of AI on our work as architects and tech leaders.

 I believe in practical solutions, clear communication, and enabling teams to make better, faster decisions.
 My presentations, blogs, and workshops reflect this mindset — less theory, more value.